Olgagr/Olgagr.github.io/_posts/2014-11-18-faster-rails-app-with-http-caching.markdown

 {% endhighlight %}

 The option touch causes that everytime a comment is created or updated, the updated_at attirbute on associated models is also updated.
 This way if a new comment is created, the updated_at attribute for book will change and the value of ETag and Last-Modified will also change.

+### Values in session

+There are values that are not depenedent on updated_at attribute, but have an influence on our page.
+For example:

+* flash messages
+* current_user attributes
+* cookies

+Fortunately, Rails can help to solve this problem.
+In contoller class we can use class method etag, which allows us to define global values to compose ETag.

+{% highlight ruby linenos %}
+class ApplicationController < ActionController::Base
+  etag { flash }
+  etag { current_user.try(:email) }
+end
+{% endhighlight %}

+When you have many data in session and it will be hard to chose what takes to ETag, you can take the whole session:

+{% highlight ruby linenos %}
+class ApplicationController < ActionController::Base
+  etag { Hash[session] }
+end
+{% endhighlight %}

+### HTML or CSS changes

+Whet you do in situation when nothing changed in your model, but HTML or CSS changed.
+Of course, you want the visitors to see the newest version of the page.
+How can you tell Rails to invalidate ETag header ?
+By default, when Rails generates ETag value it can add additional prefix to it.
+This prefix is a value of RAILS_CACHE_ID or RAILS_APP_VERSION environment variables.
+So everytime you want to invalidate etags, you can just change the values of this variables.